do-/ludi/BUILD.md

 Choose a target and invoke `ant` for it.
 Then the following will happen:

-* CoffeeScript will be translated to javaScript;
+* CoffeeScript files will be translated to javaScript;
 * the needed ones will be concatenated into one library file: `build/bin/ludi.js`;
-* it will be optimized with YUI Compressor resulting `dist/ludi.js`;
+* the last will be optimized with YUI Compressor (http://developer.yahoo.com/yui/compressor/) resulting `dist/ludi.js`;
-* a test script will be built and run iimediately.
+* a test script will be built and run immediately.

 Futhermore, individual build targets are explained.

 build_rhino_mysql
 -----------------

-The resulting library is meant to be loaded into some java program (with Rhino) and interact with MySQL server using JDBC driver.
+The resulting library is meant to be loaded into some java program (with the aid of Rhino) and interact with MySQL server using the JDBC driver.

 To run tests, you must set `bin.rhino` to the name of a hand written script like